 FoodWISE at Eagle Bluff

-Each group who stays at Eagle Bluff participates in our FoodWISE program and is given a presentation on the impact of food waste as well as a goal for food waste during their stay.
+Each school who stays at Eagle Bluff participates in our FoodWISE program, which focuses on mindful eating and the environmental impact of food waste.
+The program sets goals for improving food waste and is designed to help students:

 Initial support for the FoodWISE Waste Reduction and Composting Program was provided by:

 - The Minnesota Pollution Control Agency – Waste Reduction Grants Program

 - Elmer L and Eleanor J Andersen Foundation